artefactual/archivematica-docs/user-manual/archival-storage/aic.rst

 **Step 1: Create AIPs**

 1. Ingest a standard transfer consisting of metadata and data files, or create a SIP from backlog using the :ref:`SIP arrange pane <arrange-sip>`.

-2. At the Normalize micro-service, click on the metadata button:
+2. At the Normalize microservice, click on the metadata button:

 .. image:: images/AIC-Normalize.*
    :align: center